 \section{TempestExtremes Software for TC trajectory prediction}

-\textit{TempestExtremes}~\citep{ullrich2021tempestextremes}, which is a black-box software built on physical rules for TC trajectory detection, operates in two stages: (1) the first stage is to identify candidate locations as local minima in \textit{mean sea level pressure} (MSL) that are not within $6^{\circ}$ of a deeper MSL minimum, enclosed by a 200 hPa closed contour within a $5.5^{\circ}$ radius; and co-located with maxima in the \textit{geopotential thickness} field computed as the difference in geopotential height between 300 and 500 hPa (Z300–Z500), where the maxima are enclosed by a $58.8$ m\textsuperscript{2}s\textsuperscript{–2} closed contour within a $6.5^{\circ}$ radius, allowing stronger peaks within $1.0^{\circ}$.
+\textit{TempestExtremes}~\citep{ullrich2021tempestextremes}, a black-box TC trajectory detection software, operates in two stages: (1) the first stage is to identify candidate TC locations as local minima in \textit{mean sea level pressure} (MSLP) that are not within $6^{\circ}$ of a deeper MSLP minimum, enclosed by a 200 hPa closed contour within a $5.5^{\circ}$ radius; and co-located with maxima in the \textit{geopotential thickness} field computed as the difference in geopotential height between 300 and 500 hPa (Z300–Z500), where the maxima are enclosed by a $58.8$ m\textsuperscript{2}s\textsuperscript{–2} closed contour within a $6.5^{\circ}$ radius, allowing stronger peaks within $1.0^{\circ}$.
 The variables associated with each candidate location, including \textit{mean sea level pressure}, \textit{elevation}, and the maximum regional \textit{10-meter wind speed}, are also the output of the first stage.
 (2) The second stage is to stitch these candidate locations into trajectories constrained by a maximum $8^{\circ}$ step distance, a maximum $24$-hour gap, a minimum $54$-hour lifetime, and at least 10 time steps with \textit{10-meter wind speed} no less than 10 m/s, \textit{elevation} not exceeding 150 m, and \textit{latitude} between $-50^{\circ}$ and $50^{\circ}$.

-In short, the input to \textit{TempestExtremes} includes the weather variables \textit{mean sea level pressure}, \textit{10-meter wind speed}, \textit{elevation}, and \textit{geopotential thickness}, and the final output includes the TC trajectories consisting of stitched candidate locations within a time period.
+In short, the input variables to \textit{TempestExtremes} includes \textit{mean sea level pressure}, \textit{10-meter wind speed}, \textit{elevation}, and \textit{geopotential thickness}, and the output consists of TC trajectories obtained by merging the candidate locations within a time period.

-\section{Details on experimental settings}
+\section{Details on Experimental Settings}